Sir Arthur Elton, 10th Baronet: Personal life

-Elton married Margaret Ann Bjornson (d.1995) in 1948.
-On inheriting the Elton Baronetcy title and Clevedon Court on the death of his father in 1951, Elton restored the building and donated it to the National Trust in lieu of death duties.
+Following his father's death in 1951, Elton inherited the Elton Baronetcy title and Clevedon Court.
+Elton restored the building and donated it to the National Trust in lieu of death duties.
 He took a keen interest in the town of Clevedon, becoming chairman of the printing company which produced the local paper.
 He was also prominent in the campaign to restore Clevedon Pier.

-On Elton's death, his collection of material relating to British industrial development (valued at over a quarter of a million pounds) was given to the Ironbridge Museum.
-He was succeeded by his son Charles, who is a television producer.
+Upon Elton's death, his collection of material relating to British industrial development (valued at over a quarter of a million pounds) was given to the Ironbridge Museum.
+He was succeeded by his son Elton, Sir Charles Abraham Grierson, 11th Baronet (1953–).